What is an ETF and why are they so popular?

-Assets in ETFs and similar exchange-traded products now exceed $2.3 trillion, nearly 10 times what they were a decade ago, according to the Investment Company Institute, the fund industry's trade group.
+Assets in ETFs and similar exchange-traded products (ETPs) now exceed $7 trillion, more than four times what they were a decade ago, according to the Investment Company Institute (ICI), the fund industry's trade group.

 Start with a low tax bill.
-Like mutual funds, most exchange-traded products have to distribute net realized capital gains to shareholders.
+Like mutual funds, most exchange-traded products must distribute net realized capital gains to shareholders.
 Most index-tracking products tend to make few trades, but ETFs go one better because they don't always have to sell holdings when investors cash out.
 (Of course, if you invest through a tax-advantaged vehicle, such as an IRA, you don't have to worry about distributions.)

 Similarly, supply-demand dynamics can affect whether ETF shares sell above or below the value of the fund's underlying assets.
-Certain mechanisms are designed to prevent ETFs from selling at noticeable premiums or discounts to net asset value (NAV), but things can get out of whack when a fund focuses on a niche market.
-Take PowerShares Japan Currency Hedged Low Volatility Portfolio (FXJP), which owns shares in relatively stable Japanese stocks and hedges the foreign-currency risk.
-Throughout 2016, its shares traded at an average discount of -6.2% below NAV and for as much as 2.2% above NAV.
-By contrast, shares of SPDR S&P 500 never traded for more than 0.1% above or below NAV.
+Certain mechanisms are designed to prevent ETFs from selling at noticeable premiums or discounts to net asset value (NAV), but things can get out of whack – often with funds that focus on a niche market, but sometimes even mainstream funds during times of market distress.

 You can look up an ETF's bid-ask spread, along with the premium or discount, at www.morningstar.com or www.etf.com.
 To minimize the risk of overpaying when you buy or getting underpaid when you sell, Ben Johnson, director of passive funds research at Morningstar, suggests using limit orders, which let you buy or sell shares for a set price.

-Rick Ferri, founder of Portfolio Solutions, a Troy, Mich., money-management firm that relies mainly on index funds, says ETFs are suitable for a portfolio's core stock holdings, such as shares of large U.S. companies.
+Rick Ferri, founder of Portfolio Solutions, a Troy, Michigan-based money-management firm that relies mainly on index funds, says ETFs are suitable for a portfolio's core stock holdings, such as shares of large U.S. companies.
 Exchange-traded products can also let you target specific assets – say, Japanese stocks or the technology sector.
 But, Ferri says, you may be better off with an actively managed mutual fund for bonds, especially those that aren't widely traded, such as junk bonds and emerging-markets debt.
 Moreover, bond indexers have more trouble matching a benchmark than stock indexers do because the bond market consists of millions of issues.
 Stocks, in comparison, number only in the thousands.

-What About "Leveraged" or "Inverse" ETFs?
+"Leveraged" or "Inverse" ETFs are risky

 These funds typically use derivatives to juice returns or try to profit when the market falls (or do a combination of both).
 But they usually deliver these results only on a daily or monthly basis, making them a bad choice for long-term investors (or really anyone without a crystal ball).

 While most ETFs own a basket of stocks or bonds, ETNs are bank-issued debt that promise to deliver returns similar to those of a market benchmark.
 Some investors like ETNs for tax purposes: These products generally do not distribute capital gains, dividends or income, so all taxes are deferred until you cash out (currency ETNs are an exception).